Battle of Baltimore: Hampstead Hill

-When the British began probing actions on Baltimore's inner defenses, the American line was defended by 100 cannons and more than 10,000 regular troops, including two shadowing infantry regiments commanded by general officers Stricker and Winder as well as a few thousand local militia and irregulars.
+When the British began probing actions on Baltimore's inner defenses, the American line was defended by 100 cannons and more than 10,000 regular troops, including two shadowing infantry regiments commanded by general officers Stricker and William H. Winder as well as a few thousand local militia and irregulars.
 The defenses were far stronger than the British anticipated.
 The American defenders at Fort McHenry successfully stopped British naval forces but a few ships were still able to provide artillery support.

 Once the British had taken the outer defenses, the inner defenses became the priority.
 The British infantry had not anticipated how well defended they would be, so the first attack was a failure.
 However, Brooke's forces managed to outflank and to overrun American positions to the right.
 After a discussion with lower ranking officers, Brooke decided that the British should bombard the fort instead of risk a frontal assault and, at 3:00 a.m. on September 14, ordered the British troops to return to the ships.